Metro-land: Note on spelling

-The form Metroland is now in common use, but the "brand" was hyphenated as Metro-land or METRO-LAND.
-Evelyn Waugh, John Betjeman (in "Summoned by Bells") and Julian Barnes all dispensed with the hyphen, though Betjeman's documentary of 1973 correctly used "Metro-land", as that was the form always employed by the Metropolitan Railway in its brochures and on the trains themselves.
+The form "Metroland" is now in common use, but the 'brand' was hyphenated as "Metro-land" or "METRO-LAND", as that was the form always employed by the Metropolitan Railway in its brochures and on the trains themselves.
+Evelyn Waugh, John Betjeman (in "Summoned by Bells") and Julian Barnes all dispensed with the hyphen, though Betjeman's documentary of 1973 was titled Metro-land.